He4eT/oddsquat/src/pages/projects.md

   <a href='https://github.com/He4eT/desolate.nvim' target='_blank'>repository</a>

 - #### tabswiper
-  Firefox extension that makes trimming your tabs as effortless as swiping on a dating app.
+  Firefox extension that makes trimming your tabs as&nbsp;effortless as&nbsp;swiping on&nbsp;a&nbsp;dating app.

   <a href='https://github.com/He4eT/tabswiper' target='_blank'>repository</a>
   | <a href='https://addons.mozilla.org/en-GB/firefox/addon/tabswiper/' target='_blank'>extension</a>